Ortho-K, a Little Known Contact Lens Alternative for Athletes

 Dr. Matthew Wang will also provide guidance on caring for and cleaning the lenses.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Matthew Wang at Advanced Eyecare Myopia Control Center to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Matthew Wang at Advanced Eyecare Optometric Center to schedule an eye exam today.

-Advanced Eyecare Myopia Control Center serves patients from Irvine, Dana Point, Lake Forest, Newport Beach and throughout California .
+Advanced Eyecare Optometric Center serves patients from Irvine, Dana Point, Lake Forest, Newport Beach and throughout California .